Takeuchi-Lab-SI-Group/si_for_frequency-domain_change_point_detection/README.md

    - numba (version 0.60.0 or higher, we use 0.60.0)
    - tqdm (version 4.67.0 or higher, we use 4.67.0)

-Please install the following dependencies by pip.
+Please install these dependencies by pip.

 ```
 pip install sicore # note that numpy is automatically installed by sicore